 Members of Barrick's Board of Directors and senior officers regularly visit the Company's operations in both developed and emerging markets.
 These visits provide Barrick's directors and officers with the opportunity to familiarize themselves first-hand with Barrick's global operations, the management teams responsible for overseeing Barrick's projects, and the specific risks and challenges associated with administering these projects in emerging markets.
 In particular, Mark Bristow and Graham Shuttleworth, the Company's Senior Executive Vice President, Chief Financial Officer, as well as other members of Barrick's senior management team, frequently visit Barrick's operations in developed and emerging markets and, accordingly, have extensive knowledge of the operations at each of Barrick's project sites.
 In addition, Dr. Bristow visits Barrick's sites before each meeting of the Board of Directors, and each regional Chief Operating Officer visits operations within their regional responsibility at least once a quarter.
-In 2023, Barrick's senior management team utilized a mix of both physical site visits and virtual alternatives to engage with local site teams and conduct team effectiveness and strategy sessions.
+In 2024, Barrick's senior management team utilized a mix of both physical site visits and virtual alternatives to engage with local site teams and conduct team effectiveness and strategy sessions.
 In recent years, the Company's independent directors have travelled to at least one mine site to monitor operational progress and risks.
-In August 2023, eight of the Company's 10 independent directors at the time visited the Pueblo Viejo Mine in the Dominican Republic to monitor operational progress and evaluate key issues and risks, including with respect to the expansion of the mine's process plant, the proposed construction of a new TSF and related resettlement program, and investments made in the local community.
+In October 2024, six of the Company's independent directors spent three days at the Lumwana mine in Zambia to review the Super Pit Expansion Project and attend the groundbreaking ceremony.